rplucker-117/ScpaViaIP2SL/README.md

 This is NOT for communicating directly with NK routers

 ## Setup
-Setup is simple, create a class instance and include an ip address.
+Setup is simple, create a class instance and include the ip address of the IP2SL.

 scp = ScpViaIP2SL(ip='192.168.1.1)